rqueiros/ESMAD-POO-2021/README.md

 ## Use

 Professors will store an exercise sheet to be solved on a weekly basis.
-Students should use Visual Studio code and the Web languages (HTML+CSS+JS) to solve the exercises.
+Students should use Visual Studio code and the Web languages (HTML+CSS+JS) learned in the course to solve the exercises.

 ## learnJS tool